arikast/mascii-quickstart/README.md

 5. export mp3 file
 6. steps 3 thru 5 can actually be automated; see the scripts in the /scripts folder for examples of how to do it

-This project currently supports direct conversion of plain Mascii 2 text notation into midi, a universal sound notation language for computers.
+This project supports direct conversion of plain Mascii 2 text notation into midi, a universal sound notation language for computers.
 This midi file can then be imported into many other programs, such as the free and excellent MuseScore, to be viewed and printed as traditional sheet music, or output into other formats like mp3 for listening or MusicXml for import into other programs.
 In future, this project or a companion website may support direct conversion from Mascii into pdf, mp3, or MusicXml, but currently only midi output is directly supported.

-# How to install and run Mascii 2
+# Legacy: ~~How to install and run Mascii 2~~
+Today, there is no need to install anything.
+You can use Mascii right away at mascii.org.
+But prior to that online version, this was the process:

-## Easy way: Use Docker
+## Legacy: ~~Easy way: Use Docker~~
 If you have Docker installed, the quickest/easiest way to install and run Mascii with MuseScore end-to-end is to follow the Docker instructions in [docker/README.md](docker/README.md)

 Otherwise, read on for native installation/running

-## Harder way: Non-Docker Native installation
+## Legacy: ~~Harder way: Non-Docker Native installation~~
 These instructions are if you don't use Docker.
 Otherwise you may prefer to install and use Docker for a faster/easier installation experience

 1. download the jar from this repo, or simply clone this entire repo